fjavierm/ceh/01-Introduction_to_Ethical_Hacking/README.md

 * **State-sponsored hackers**: Individuals employed by the government to penetrate and gain top-secret information and to damage information systems of other governments.

 * **Hacktivist**: Individuals who promote a political agenda by hacking, especially by defacing or disabling websites.

+## Laws

+In addition to all the technical considerations, one very important thing that security professionals need to keep in mind is the different laws different countries have and the defined industry standards.
+Things like:

+* **Payment Card Industry Data Security Standard (PCI-DSS)**: It is a worldwide standard that was set up to help businesses process card payments securely and reduce card fraud.
+The achieves through enforcing tight controls surrounding the storage, transmission and processing of cardholder data that businesses handle.

+* **ISO/IEC 27001:2013**: It specifies the requirements for establishing, implementing, maintaining and continually improving an information security management system within the context of the organization.
+It also includes requirements for the assessment and treatment of information security risks tailored to the needs of the organization.

+* **Health Insurance Portability and Accountability Act (HIPAA)**: It establishes a national set of security standards for protecting certain health information that is held or transferred in electronic form.

+* **Sarbanes Oxley Act (SOX)**: It is a federal law that established sweeping auditing and financial regulations for public companies.
+It was created to help protect shareholders, employees and the public from accounting errors and fraudulent financial practices.

+* **Digital Millennium Copyright Act (DMCA)**: DMCA is a copyright regulation from the United State.

+* **Federal Information Security Management Act (FISMA)**: It is a United States federal law that made it a requirement for federal agencies to develop, document, and implement an information security and protection program.